 The Folk School provides special opportunities during the summer and year-round for curious learners under 18 years old.

-Folk School Junior Appalachian Music (JAM) offers students ages 12-18 the opportunity to learn guitar, banjo or fiddle, or to practice in a string band and connect to the musical heritage of rural Appalachia.
+Folk School Junior Appalachian Musicians (JAM) offers students ages 12-18 the opportunity to learn guitar, banjo or fiddle, or to practice in a string band and connect to the musical heritage of rural Appalachia.

 JAM is made possible by support from North Carolina Arts Council, Musack, and John C. Campbell Folk School.